itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * The best thing I ever did was stop telling people what's going on in my life! #Realization #People #Privacy
 * No Road is too long, when you have a good company! #Companionship #Travel #Life
 * Life is so irony, it takes sadness to know what happiness is, noise to appreciate silence and absence to value presence. #Life #Silence
-* Life is better when you cry a little, laugh a lot, and are *thankful* for everything you've got! #Gratitude #Life #Motivation
 * Look around you and *appreciate* what you have.
 Nothing will not be same in a year! #Life #Time #Appreciate #Gratitude
 * Hardship often prepares an ordinary person for an extraordinary destiny. #Hardship #Motivation #Success
 * The harder you work for something, the greater you will feel when you achieve it. #Hardwork #Motivation #Success